Meet Our Instructors

 Melanie R. McCartney

-Melanie R. McCartney, certified by the Huntlea Horse Center, has over 40 years of riding instruction experience, including four years as a part-time Hope Springs riding instructor.
-In addition to teaching blind and deaf riders at Hope Springs, Melanie operates her own equestrian center for able-bodied riders.
+Melanie R. McCartney, certified by the Huntlea Horse Center, has over 40 years of riding instruction experience, including more than 10 years as a part-time Hope Springs riding instructor.
+In addition to teaching students with vision and hearing disabilities at Hope Springs, Melanie operates her own equestrian center for able-bodied riders.

-Jesse Bickel joined Hope Springs as a part-time instructor in 2018 after working with our riders as a volunteer for several years.
+Jesse Petrecz joined Hope Springs as a part-time instructor in 2018 after working with our riders as a volunteer.
 She has a Bachelor's degree in Psychology from Eastern University and has been involved with horses her entire life.
-Jesse looks forward to combining her two passions of horses and helping others by teaching riders with disabilities at Hope Springs.
+Jesse looks forward to combining her two passions of horses and helping others by teaching riders with disabilities at

 In addition, Hope Springs relies heavily upon nearly 60 volunteers to assist riders during weekly therapeutic riding sessions.
 Volunteers also provide clerical help and staffing at special events.